 Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is determined based on value in use calculations.
 The value-in-use calculation is based on a discounted cash flow model.
-The cash flows are derived from the budgeted net cash inflows from the specialist civil engineering business segment for the average useful lives of the steel beams and columns.
-The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash inflows.
-The discount rate used in the value-in-use calculation is 7.3% (2018: 8.8%).
-The Group also performed sensitivity analysis on key assumptions, including discount rate and expected future cash inflows and the projected revenue growth rate, to determine that reasonably possible change to the assumptions would not result in a material difference to the outcome of the impairment test.
+The recoverable amount is most sensitive to the discount rate used to present value the expected future cash flows.
+The Group also performed sensitivity analysis on the key assumptions, including discount rate, expected future cash inflows and projected revenue growth rate, to determine that reasonably possible change to the assumptions would not result in a material difference to the outcome of the impairment test.